novica/cvnn/novica-nakov-cv.rst

  Novica Nakov
 ==============

 **tl;dr** Working with people and software.
 Interested in exploring the meeting points of technolgy, society, and politics.
 It seems I talk a lot.
 I can write.
 Continuously learning new things.
-MRes Human righst and International Politics.
+MRes Human righst and International Politics (Chevening Award).
 MA in International Relations.
 BSc in Economics.

 **Email:** nnovica@gmail.com